ThomasDeStrooper/SEUS_PTGI_HRR_REFORGED/README.md

 ---

-# Disclaimer
+> [!IMPORTANT]

-**SEUS PTGI HRR 2.1 Reforged is an unofficial community edit.**
+> **Disclaimer: SEUS PTGI HRR 2.1 Reforged is an unofficial community edit.**
+>

-It is not affiliated with, sponsored by, or endorsed by Sonic Ether.
+> It is not affiliated with, sponsored by, or endorsed by Sonic Ether.
+>

-The original SEUS PTGI HRR 2.1 shader is required to build Reforged.
+> The original SEUS PTGI HRR 2.1 shader is required to build Reforged.
 Please obtain it through its official distribution.
+>

-Photon is also distributed separately and remains the property of its respective developers.
+> Photon is also distributed separately and remains the property of its respective developers.
+>

-This project does not redistribute the original SEUS PTGI HRR 2.1 shader.
+> This project does not redistribute the original SEUS PTGI HRR 2.1 shader.

----